 Christina Ko is a Korean American artist living and working in Queens, NY.
 She received her BFA from Cornell University in 2013 and has since then shown her work in Los Angeles, CA, Washington D.C., and in around NYC.
 Selected exhibitions include: Internal Arrangements, Trestle Gallery, Brooklyn, NY (2020); Downloading Place, Wave Hill, Bronx, NY (2019); Fever Lure, Selenas Mountain Gallery, Brooklyn, NY (2019); and Crossover: East and West, Korean Cultural Center, Washington D.C.
 (2018).
 Her work has been featured in Gallery Gurls, Arcade Project Zine, Hiss Magazine, The Fader, The Washington Post, and Ballpit Magazine.

-Kiyoto Koseki is an artist and curator currently based in Brooklyn.
-Formally, he received a BFA in Sculpture from Washington University in St. Louis and a Master in Design Studies in Art, Design and the Public Domain from the Harvard Graduate School of Design.
-His own work primarily consists of site-specific events that apply choreographic principles to systems of exchange and display.
-Channeling theories of atmosphere, he aims to create situations that hold objects, subjects, and sites in perpetual tension.
-His work and collaborations have been presented at venues including Artist-in-Vacancy, Newburgh; American Medium, New York; Carpenter Center for the Visual Arts, Cambridge; Gallery 9, MIT, Cambridge; Centro Cultural Universitario Tlatelolco, Mexico City; Soma, Mexico City; Galleria Massimodeluca, Venice; Tokyo Wonder Site Shibuya, Tokyo; and Aoyama Meguro, Tokyo.
+Kiyoto Koseki is an artist currently based in New York.
+He received a Bachelor of Fine Arts from Washington University in St. Louis and a Master in Design Studies from the Harvard Graduate School of Design.
+His work and collaborations have been presented at venues including Artist-in-Vacancy, Newburgh; American Medium, New York; Carpenter Center for the Visual Arts, Cambridge; Centro Cultural Universitario Tlatelolco, Mexico City; Galleria Massimodeluca, Venice; and Aoyama Meguro, Tokyo.

 Fang Yu Lee is a Taiwanese-born curator with an MFA in Curatorial Practice from the Maryland Institute College of Art, Baltimore.
 Her curatorial practice focuses on raising critical awareness of voices that have been marginalized or excluded from contemporary art discourses.
 Fang Yu studied in Germany and the U.S., incorporating themes of diversity, equity, and inclusion in her work.
 Recent exhibitions include Rootless Orchids at the Asian Art and Culture Center at Towson University, MD, which featured work by Taiwanese and Taiwanese-American artists exploring the Taiwanese diaspora and challenges of shifting identities in both the U.S. and East Asia.